As you may know, thanks to the Great British Sewing Bee 2014, I thought I'd try sewing and who would have thunk it but I LOVED it.

 Intention is the first and fundamental step in the beginning to unravel the questions we have when we are standing on the precipice of the unknown asking, “What now?”

+It’s easy to get lost in day-to-day life and routine and to live unaware of our habits and unaware of our intentions.
+When we don’t have our bearings then it leaves the door open for anxiety and fear.
 We act on our intentions daily, stated or not, by habit and without realizing it.
 Something quite magical happens when we consciously state our intentions on a regular basis.
 “Intention” by definition is having an aim or objective or quality of purposefulness.
 It is the juice behind our disciplined actions and how we practice life.